1783 – Annapolis, Maryland, becomes US capital (until June 1784).

 1921 – US President Warren G. Harding signs Willis Campbell Act (anti-beer bill) forbidding doctors prescribing beer or liquor for medicinal purposes.

-1923 – Cecil B. DeMille’s first version of “The Ten Commandments” premieres in the USA.
+1923 – Cecil B. DeMille’s final version of “The Ten Commandments” premieres in the USA.

 1936 – 1st issue of Life picture magazine created by Henry R Luce published.